peterbourgon/peter-bourgon-org/src/blog/2019-09-11-programming-with-errors.md

 Avoid testing errors with plain equality, e.g. `if err == ErrFoo`.
 This only works for sentinel errors, not error values, and it doesn't perform any unwrapping.
-If you explicitly don't want to allow callers to unwrap errors, provide a different formatting verb, like `%v`, to `xerrors.Errorf`, or don't provide an `Unwrap` method on your error type.
+If you explicitly don't want to allow callers to unwrap errors, provide a different formatting verb, like `%v`, to `fmt.Errorf`, or don't provide an `Unwrap` method on your error type.
 But this should be rare.